 In the table below, statutory cash ratio requirements with the Central Bank of the UAE represent mandatory reserve deposits and are not available for use in the Group's day-to-day operations.
 Cash on hand and current accounts and other balances are non-interest bearing.
+Overnight deposits carry interest rate of 0.15% per annum.
 Monetary Bills carry interest rates ranging between 0.07% and 0.17% per annum.
-Repurchase agreement borrowings are under TESS relief facility received from the CBUAE and carry interest rate of 0% per annum (2020: 0% per annum).